bhowmikp/design-patterns/behavioral_patterns/command/README.md

 # Command

-Encapsulate a request an an object, thereby letting you parameterize clients with different requests, queur or log requests, and support undoable operations.
+Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.

 **Frequency of Use** - 4/5